ibm-cloud-architecture/refarch-integration/README.md

 * [Utility Server](https://github.com/ibm-cloud-architecture/refarch-integration-utilities) Server to manage a set of other components used for DevOps or connection like the secure gateway client.

-## Run the reference application locally and on IBM Bluemix
+## Run this reference application locally and on IBM Bluemix
-The 'top of the iceberg' for this solution implementation is the Bluemix app 'Case Inc Portal' that offers access to the Inventory management.
+The 'top of the iceberg' for this solution implementation is the Bluemix app 'Case Inc Portal' that offers accesses to the Inventory management and other features.
 The details on how to build and run this application is [here](https://github.com/ibm-cloud-architecture/refarch-caseinc-app)

 To run the backend solution, we will deliver images for you to install on your servers... stay tuned, from now we are describing how each servers / code are configured in each of the specific github repository.
 We are using VmWare vSphere product to manage all the virtual machines.
 ![vsphere](docs/vsphere.png)